 Discovery Bay Resort is a small women-only development featuring small manufactured homes of about 400 sq. ft. (also known as Park Models) and RVs.
 It’s located on the North Olympic Peninsula, about halfway between Sequim and Port Townsend, Washington.
 No contact information is available.

 The Pueblo is a women-only mobile home and RV park in Apache Junction, Arizona.
 They don’t have a website, but the Pueblo Home Owners Association has a Facebook page.

 The nation’s first assisted living facility for LGBT seniors is Stonewall Gardens in Palm Springs, California.
 Stonewall Gardens offers an on-site nurse, meals, and a 24-hour staff that assists with daily living needs such as medication management, dressing, grooming, bathing and personal assistance.

 Low-income retirement apartments for LGBT seniors have opened in several major cities.
 These facilities are government-subsidized and require low income qualifications for entry.
-In most cases, rent is calculated on a sliding scale based on about 30% of the renter’s income.
-Affordable facilities are in high demand, and most of these were filled via a lottery system prior to opening.
-They are fully occupied and their waiting lists are usually full.
+In many cases, rent is calculated on a sliding scale based on a percentage of the renter’s income.
+Affordable facilities are in high demand, and most of these places were filled via a lottery system prior to opening.
+They are fully occupied and their waiting lists are usually full or closed.
 The demand clearly exceeds supply.

 Triangle Square in West Hollywood, California

 John C. Anderson Apartments in Philadelphia, Pennsylvania

 Town Hall in Chicago, Illinois

 North Park Senior Apartments in San Diego, California